 Relax your tired muscles at a mountain spa

-After a day of Munduk trekking, why not rejuvenate your body with a massage at Munduk village’s O’O Massage centre or in the luxurious surroundings of the nearby Munduk Moding Plantation Nature Resort & Spa.
+After a day of Munduk adventures, why not rejuvenate your body with a massage.
+You could head to Munduk village’s O’O Massage centre or in the luxurious surroundings of the nearby Munduk Moding Plantation Nature Resort & Spa.
+Here, you can choose from a range of treatments to soothe tired muscles and reinvigorate your body.

 Take the most amazing day trips from Munduk